-The NCERT solutions class 7 Science chapter 14 Electric Current and Its Effects is crucial for the students of 7th standard.
-The NCERT solutions for class 7 Science chapter 14 Electric Current and Its Effects is provided here to help students understand the chapter in an easy and interesting way.
-These NCERT Solutions for class 7 Science chapter 14 is created by subject experts according to the latest CBSE syllabus.
-Students must practice the solutions regularly to prepare effectively for their examination.
-Check the NCERT Solutions for class 7 Science chapter 14 pdf given below.
+The NCERT solutions class 7 Science chapter 14 Electric Current and its effects are crucial for the students of 7th standard.
+The solutions are provided here to help students understand the chapter in an easy and interesting way.
+These solutions are created by subject experts according to the latest CBSE syllabus (2018-2019).
+Students must practice these solutions regularly to prepare effectively for their examination.
+Checkout the chapter 14 class 7 science NCERT Solutions pdf given.

 Q.1.Draw the following electrical components: connecting wires, bulb, cell, switch in ‘ON’ and ‘OFF’ position and battery.

 Q.2.
 Draw a circuit diagram for the following:

 The circuit diagram for the above diagram is:

 Q.3.
 The batteries shown below must be connected with wires.
 Using lines show how you will link the four batteries.

 It should be connected in such a way that negative of the battery is linked to the positive terminal of another battery.

 Q.4.
 The following circuit has a mistake and does not glow.
 Identify the mistake and make necessary changes to make the circuit working.